baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 At some point we will have a lookup table where state action combinations are mapped to a Q value, so our agent simply needs to lookup Q to determine what action to take in any state.
-What if our Q is not the result of complete sampling or what if there are better options in the future.
+What if our Q is not the result of complete sampling or what if there are better options in the future?
 That is, how do we generalize our policy to prepare for future states and actions or states and actions we have yet to discover?
 We can add a wildcard term, epsilon, that is compared to a randomly generated number if the number is less than epsilon, explore, otherwise exploit (follow the Q gradient).